By Hank Hanegraaff

-Finally, just as marijuana is a precursor to experimenting with ever more dangerous substances, so pornography often leads to increasingly degrading sexual behaviors.
-Says James: “Each one is tempted when, by his own evil desire, he is dragged away and enticed.
-Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death” (James 1:14-15).
+Finally, just as marijuana is a precursor to experimenting with even more dangerous substances, so pornography often leads to increasingly degrading sexual behaviors.
+Said James, “Each one is tempted when, by his own evil desire, he is dragged away and enticed.
+Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death” (James 1:14–15).

 Thankfully, even the strongest addiction to pornography can be overcome by taking practical steps to remove the temptation, by establishing an accountability structure, and by putting on the full armor of God (Ephesians 6:10–20).
 The covering described in Scripture as the full armor of God is an impenetrable barrier against which the fiery darts of the evil one are impotent.
 When we are clothed in the covering, we are invincible.
 When we are not, we are but pawns in the devil’s malevolent schemes.

 No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it.